SANDAG/SRF/Supply/REDM/README.md

 ## Interface

-REDM accepts a .csv file and expects the following columns:
+REDM accepts a .csv file and expects the following data on each MGRA:

 ### Input and Output Columns